akili init

 Section titled “Generated Manifests”product.yaml

-Section titled “sources.yaml”apiVersion: akili/v1kind: Sourcessources: []# - name: example_source# connection: my_connection# resource: public.my_tablequality.yaml
+Section titled “inputs.yaml”apiVersion: akili/v1kind: Inputsinputs: []# - name: example_source# type: connector# connection: my_connection# ingestion:# strategy: incremental# cursor_field: updated_atoutput.yaml

 Section titled “quality.yaml”apiVersion: akili/v1kind: Qualitychecks: []# - name: not_null_check# type: not_null# column: idsla: freshness: 24h completeness: 0.99serving.yaml

-Section titled “serving.yaml”apiVersion: akili/v1kind: Servingintent: analytical# Options: analytical, operational, streamingmaterialization: enabled: falsegovernance.yaml
+Section titled “serving.yaml”apiVersion: akili/v1kind: Servingintent: analytical# Options: analytical, operational, streamingmaterialization: enabled: falsecompute.yaml

 Section titled “Behavior”- If